Identification of low energy nuclear recoils in a gas TPC with optical readout: Nuclear recoil identification results

 \subsection{Light density and \fe events rejection}

-The light density distribution, after the above preselection and cosmic ray suppression, appear to be different among the data with \ambe source, data with \fe source, and data without any artificial source.
+The light density distributions, after the above preselection and cosmic ray suppression, for the data taken with \ambe source, data with \fe source, and data without any artificial source, are different.
 The cosmic-background-subtracted distributions of $\delta$ in \ambe data and \fe data, shown in the bottom panel of Fig.~\ref{fig:presel} (left), are used to evaluate a curve of 5.9\keV electron recoils rejection ($1-\varepsilon^\delta_{B}$) as a function of signal efficiency ($\varepsilon^\delta_{S}$), obtained varying the selection on $\delta$, shown in Fig.~\ref{fig:roc}.
-The same procedure could be applied to estimate the rejection factor against the cosmic ray induced background, but this is not shown because of the limited size of the no-source data.
+The same procedure could be applied to estimate the rejection factor against the cosmic-ray-induced background, but this is not shown because of the limited size of the no-source data.
 This kind of background will however be negligible when operating the detector underground, in the context of the \cygno project, so no further estimates are given for this source.

 Table~\ref{tab:roc} shows the full signal efficiency and electrons rejection factor for two example working points, $\mathrm{WP}_{40}$ and $\mathrm{WP}_{50}$, having 40\% and 50\% signal efficiency for the selection on $\delta$, averaged over the full energy spectrum exploited in the \ambe data.
 They correspond to a selection $\delta>11$ and $\delta>10$, respectively.
 While this cut-based approach is minimalist, and could be improved by profiting of the correlations among $\delta$ and the observables used in the preselection in a more sophisticated multivariate analysis, it shows that a rejection factor approximately in the range [$10^{-3}$-$10^{-2}$] of electron recoils at $E=5.9\keV$ with a gaseous detector at atmospheric pressure can be obtained, while retaining a high fraction of signal events.